-If you can, it is best to check for these fuel contamination symptoms on a regular basis to make sure that your fuel is still in the best condition.
+If you can, it is best to check for these diesel contamination symptoms on a regular basis to make sure that your fuel is still in the best condition.
 New guidelines on fuel cleanliness have been published to help people protect their oil supply.

 If you want to avoid contaminated diesel at all costs, it’s vital to get it checked by a specialist on an annual basis to make sure that there are no signs of imminent problems.